genepattern/RandomForest/docs/tutorial.md

 This repository is a GenePattern module written in [Python 3](https://www.python.org/download/releases/3.0/).

-It takes in two files, one for classifier feature data (.gct), and one for classifier target data (.cls).
-Then, it processes them into DataFrames and performs random forest classification on them using Scikit-learn's RandomForestClassifier, generating an accuracy score and a prediction done on the feature training data.
-Also outputs an odf.pred file for results.
+It takes in two files, one for feature data (.gct), and one for target data (.cls).
+Then, it processes them into DataFrames and performs random forest classification via LOOCV (leave-one-out cross validation) on them using Scikit-learn's RandomForestClassifier, generating an accuracy score and a target prediction done on the entire feature dataset.
+Outputs a prediction results (.pred.odf) file.
 Created for module usage through optional arguments for classifier parameters.
-Designed for smooth implementation of other file type inputs (.txt input, etc...).

 ## Source Links